Greater Kailash

 Greater Kailash (often referred to as GK) is a residential area in South Delhi consisting of several neighborhoods and multiple markets.
-It is divided into two zones, namely Parts 1, 2, and 3, located around a section of the Outer Ring Road.
+It is divided into three zones, namely part 1, 2, and 3, located around a section of the Outer Ring Road.
 The neighborhood registered a 4.4% growth in residential sales.

 Greater Kailash 1

-Greater Kailash 1 (GK-I) was developed in the 1960s by DLF Limited when Delhi Government allowed private developers to build colonies and is today one of the most affluent neighborhoods in the city, home to well-known politicians, business personality and people associated with Bollywood industry.
-GK 1 markets in M and N Block are some of the most popular markets among Delhites and tourists because of its wide range of shopping, restaurants, bars, etc. The Office of ASSOCHAM was there in Zamrudpur Community Centre till May 2013.
+Greater Kailash-I (GK‑I) was developed on land acquired from the villages of Zamrudpur and Devli Gaon.
+The area was formerly agricultural land, producing rich Kharif yields, and was owned by around 90 farmers.
+It was acquired by the Government of India in 1955 under a large-scale land acquisition plan and later developed into a residential colony by the Delhi Development Authority and private developers.
+Today, the colony is home to well-known politicians, business personalities and people associated with Bollywood industry.
+GK-1 markets in M and N Block are some of the most popular markets among Delhites and tourists because of its wide range of shopping, restaurants, bars, etc.

 Greater Kailash Part 2

 The development of Greater Kailash-I was followed by the expansion of Greater Kailash Part II, which has easier accessibility to the Outer Ring Road of New Delhi.
 M-Block, GK II is a popular market, with many restaurants, coffee shops, sanitary shops and beauty salons.
 It is one of the largest hubs for sanitary ware in Northern India.
 Recently the market has experienced heavy footfall due to several restaurants, salons and banks.